16077466/Portfolio-Data-Science/README.md

     - [Writing paper](#writing-paper)

 # DataCamp Course
 * By my own mistake I had been learning Python through the datascience server with the inpro assignments.
 Therefore I do not have datacamp course completed.

+Some examples of the course I followed can be seen:

  - [Course example 1](https://github.com/16077466/Portfolio-Data-Science/blob/15ee9e735efced8c38e8c48927592faa36a4e008/images/1Course.PNG)
  - [Course example 2](https://github.com/16077466/Portfolio-Data-Science/blob/15ee9e735efced8c38e8c48927592faa36a4e008/images/2Course.PNG)
  - [Course example 3](https://github.com/16077466/Portfolio-Data-Science/blob/15ee9e735efced8c38e8c48927592faa36a4e008/images/3Course.PNG)

+I understand this does not add anything to the situation I put myself in but I wanted to show this either way.

 # Reflection and evaluation STARR-based
 ## Reflection on own contribution to the project